robbyHuelsi/voxblox_radio_nuclear_mapper/README.md

-# 3D Radiation Mapper with Voxblox
+# 3D Radiation Mapper with Voxblox (Online Mapper)
-This branch is used to map radiation intensities into a 3D environmental representation.
-This is used e.g. for [ENRICH](https://enrich.european-robotics.eu).
+This branch is used to map radiation intensities into a 3D environment representation.
+It is used e.g. for [ENRICH](https://enrich.european-robotics.eu).

+This method is called **online mapping** here, because the mapping can be done while a rescue robot is in operation or after the operation by replaying ROS bag files, which were used to record the operation before.

 ## Table of Content